Professor Chris Paterson

 - Website: Googlescholar | White Rose

 I teach and research in the areas of international journalism and international communications.
-My research concerns the production and flow of international news; the safety of journalists; media and journalism in Africa; and communication for development.
 I have written extensively on news agencies and on news production research methodology.
 I welcome enquiries from doctoral students in these areas and those listed above.

-I received my PhD in International Communication from the University of Texas at Austin in 1996.
+I received my PhD in International Communication from the University of Texas at Austin.
 My career has been divided between the UK and the US, where I have also worked in television production and broadcast journalism.
 I have taught at the Centre for Mass Communication Research at the University of Leicester and in San Francisco, Atlanta, Northern Ireland, and Finland.

-For the International Association of Media and Communications Research, I founded the Working Group for Media Production Analysis and have been an elected member of the International Council; in 2016 I chaired the IAMCR Environmental Impact Committee.
-I am on the executive board of the Leeds University Centre for African Studies and a member of the Priestley International Centre for Climate, Centre for Global Development and the Leeds Migration Research Network (LMRN).
+For the International Association of Media and Communications Research, I founded the Working Group for Media Production Analysis and have been an elected member of the IAMCR International Council; in 2016 I chaired the IAMCR Environmental Impact Committee.
+I am on the executive board of the Leeds University Centre for African Studies and I am a member of the Priestley International Centre for Climate, Centre for Global Development and the Leeds Migration Research Network (LMRN).